 Wells G & H of the infamous East Woburn Superfund site poses no threat to buildings in its vicinity, according to testing results by the federal Environmental Protection Agency.
 The wells are part of the Superfund site chronicled in the book and movie "A Civil Action."

-Last year, the EPA opted to collect more data in the area to ensure that contaminants had not migrated as vapor from the groundwater and into buildings near the site.
+Last year, in the area to ensure that contaminants had not migrated as vapor from the groundwater and into buildings near the site.

 Results of the 2011 testing reveal that samples collected at residences and other occupied buildings near the UniFirst, W.R.
 Grace and NEP properties are not health risks.